 Just a short walk along the river Loddon from our free car park, start your visit at the visitor centre where you can see the display introducing Basing House and its long and fascinating history.
 View the site and buildings from afar and see the original, brick-lined fishponds.
 Step inside the battle-scarred Great Barn, dating from 1535, then continue on past the meadow to the ruins of the main house in Old Basing.

-The ruins are set in extensive grounds which are fantastic to explore, perfect for a picnic or a walk with your dog.
+The ruins are set in extensive 14-acre grounds which are fantastic to explore, perfect for a picnic or a walk with your dog.
 Visit the Jacobean walled garden and the Basing House Museum to discover artefacts found on the site and the full story of the house.

 Don’t miss the magnificent views of Basingstoke from our platform overlooking the ruins or the Basing Mouse activity trail for children.
 Basing House also runs a full programme of events, outdoor theatre, workshops and activity days during its open period.